Our History: From bovines to grape vines

 Southbrook Vineyards at Niagara: The Dream Realized

 Southbrook has always sourced grapes from Niagara-on-the-Lake, so Bill is excited about operating his own vineyard there.
-Brought on as a winemaking consultant in 2005, Ann Sperling introduces Bill and Marilyn to an excellent opportunity.
+Brought on as a winemaking consultant in 2005, Ann Sperling introduces Bill to an excellent opportunity.
 A 74-acre parcel in the warm Four Mile Creek sub-appellation of Niagara-on-the-Lake is on the market, complete with 36 acres of ideally planted, well-selected varieties and top-notch clones.
 The couple realizes its potential, and decides on the new location to build the winery of their dreams.
 They convince Ann Sperling to sign on as full-time Director of Winemaking and Viticulture.

 Ann is ready to make wine in Niagara-on-the-Lake by 2006 and the architects’ attentions turn to the construction of the hospitality pavilion.
 The wine shop move is undertaken in the fall of 2007, while the family’s Richmond Hill presence lives on in the form of the Pumpkin Patch and Country Store until it was decided to close it in early 2013.
 An adjoining 75-acre parcel is purchased to provide an area for pasture and for future vineyard expansion.
-The new enterprise is re-named Southbrook Vineyards to reflect the Redelmeier’s new role as vineyard stewards.
+The new enterprise is re-named Southbrook Vineyards to reflect Bill's new role as vineyard steward.
 The opening celebration of the Hospitality Pavilion takes place on the Summer Solstice of 2008.

 Pictures of an Evolution